 Our Criclytics player projection predicts, Bairstow could score 21-54 runs in this match.

-Our Criclytics player projection predicts, Miller could score 16-41 runs in this match.
+Our Criclytics player projection predicts, Shamsi could pick 0-1 wickets in this match.

-South Africa released a number of players from their squad.
+South Africa have released a number of players from their squad.
 Kagiso Rabada was already ruled out of the ODIs due to a groin injury.
-Faf du Plessis was rested while Pite van Biljon, Bjorn Fortuin and Reeza Hendricks have returned to join their franchise teams for the 4-day domestic series.
+Now, Faf du Plessis is rested while Pite van Biljon, Bjorn Fortuin and Reeza Hendricks will return to join their franchise teams for the 4-day domestic series.